 STRUGGLES FOR CIVIL RIGHTS

 The struggles for equality and justice were present from the early days of the Bottom, and the stories of these struggles and the victories that were achieved are celebrated in the museum.
 One of the most notable heroes is Alice Allison Dunnigan, a Logan County native who became the first female, African American to be admitted to the White House and Congressional Press Corps.
 A bronze statue of her has been installed on the museum grounds in the center of a new park dedicated to the struggles for civil rights.

 TOURS, PROGRAMS AND EVENTS

 * The bronze statue of Alice Allison Dunnigan is now on display in the new park dedicated to the struggles for civil rights adjacent to the Payne-Dunnigan house on East 6th Street, and a new exhibit about Ms. Dunnigan's achievements has been installed.

-* The first reunion of the descendants of the people enslaved by Richard Bibb and the descendants of Major Bibb occurred on Saturday August 3rd at the Bibb House with over 100 people attending.
+* The first reunion of the descendants of the people enslaved by Richard Bibb and the descendants of Major Bibb occurred at the Bibb House with over 100 people attending.
 Work is continuing on finalizing the exhibits, tours and curriculum.